agadewar/terraform-new/README.md

 	5. terraform apply

 ##### 6. Create "Dev" infrastructure
+1. Setup Kubernetes namespace
+   1.

 1. Setup service-bus
     1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure
 	2. Edit "terraform/dev/service-bus/main.tf"
 		1. Edit "terraform { backend {} }" as needed
-		2. Edit "locals { subscription_id }" as needed
+		2. Edit "locals { * }" as needed
-		3. Edit "locals { common_tags {} }" as needed
 		4. Edit "data.terraform_remote_state.resource_group { config {} }" as needed
 	1. cd terraform/dev/service-bus
 	2. terraform init
 	3. terraform apply

+4. Setup Data Lake
+	1. cd /c/projects-sapience/terraform/dev/datalake
+	2. Review the "azurerm_data_lake_store_firewall_rule"(s) that are configured in "main.tf"
+	3. terraform init
+	4. terraform apply

+5. Setup Event Hubs
+	1. cd /c/projects-sapience/terraform/dev/eventhubs
+	2. terraform init
+	3. terraform apply
+	4. Give permissions to the "datalake" Event Hub to capture into the Data Lake configured above (see: https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-archive-eventhub-capture#assign-permissions-to-event-hubs)
+		1. Create a New Folder in the Data Lake named "raw_data"
+		2. Follow the instructions in the link above
+	5. Go to Azure Portal and configure the "datalake" Event Hub to "Capture" -> On and into the Data Lake configured above at path "/raw_data" (see: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-enable-through-portal)

-2. Setup Gremlin
+2. Setup Databases
+    1. Remove any existing ".terraform" folder if copying from an existing folder and this is new non-existing infrastructure
+	2. Edit "terraform/dev/database/main.tf"
+		1. Edit "terraform { backend {} }" as needed
+		2. Edit "locals { * }" as needed
-	1. cd /c/projects-sapience/terraform/dev/gremlin
+	1. cd terraform/dev/database
 	2. terraform init
 	3. terraform apply
 	4. Configure user(s) in Gremlin